yokoyama-flogics/ibp_monitor_2/doc/installation.md

     ````ATTRS{idVendor}=="16c0", ATTRS{idProduct}=="05dc", SUBSYSTEMS=="usb", ACTION=="add", MODE="660", GROUP="users"````

+    It is strongly recommended to detach SoftRock from USB connector at this
+    timing and execute command:

+    ````$ sudo udevadm control --reload-rules && sudo udevadm trigger````

+    And reconnect SoftRock to the USB connector.

-11. Next, you need to choose which version of Beacon Monitor-2 you
-    want to run.
+11. Next, you need to choose which version of Beacon Monitor-2 you want to run.
 At the moment, let's use the branch
     ````beta```` because that is the only release at the